themoonboy/Cuckoo-Open-Addressed-HashSet/README.md

 # Cuckoo-Open-Addressed-HashSet
-Including sequential, concurrent and transactional version
+Including sequential, concurrent and transactional versions.

 This is an assignment of parallel computing course in Lehigh, here I paste the requirement below, all implementation and performance details can see this requirement and the REPORT.pdf.